usds/website-staging/_news-and-blog/2023-10-17-solutions-by-families-for-families.md

 title: "Solutions by Families, for Families"
 dateline_str: "Oct 16, 2023"
 readtime_str: "13"
-byline_str: "By Maya Uppaluru Mechenbier, Alana Buroff, Alex Bornkessel, Allison Abbott, and Whitney Robinson"
+byline_str: "Maya Uppaluru Mechenbier, Alana Buroff, Alex Bornkessel, Allison Abbott, and Whitney Robinson"
 permalink: /news-and-blog/solutions-by-families-for-families-4b8150
 ---

 _This blog is part two in a four-part series that highlights our work on [Having a Child and Early Childhood Life Experience](https://www.performance.gov/cx/life-experiences/having-a-child-and-early-childhood-for-low-income-families/).
-You can read the first post, “Why We’re Designing Government to Work Better and Smarter for Families” on [our blog](/blog/why-were-designing-government-to-work-better-and-smarter-for-families)._
+You can read the first post, “Why We’re Designing Government to Work Better and Smarter for Families” on [our blog](why-were-designing-government-to-work-better-and-smarter-for-families-dee5c2)._

 ![A close-up photograph of a woman holding an infant’s hand.](2023-10-17-solutions-by-families-for-families-img/Lt2nwA.png)